davej/classy-register-selector/README.md

 });
 ```

-If you want to reverse-reference controllers using CSS-style selectors then you simply give your controller an element selector reference instead of a name, like this:
+With the `register-selector` plugin you can reverse-reference controllers using CSS-style selectors instead of a name, like this:

 ```html
 <!-- In your HTML -->